MaramDjebbi/ProResManager/README.md

 ### Start the frontend application
 ` cd frontend `
 ` npm start `
-[The application will be available at] ( http://localhost:4200 )
+[ The application will be available at ] ( http://localhost:4200 )

 # Features
 The application includes the following features:

-A list of projects, resources, sessions, affectatations The ability to read, create, edit, and delete all the entities The ability to register, login and logout
+* A list of projects, resources, sessions, affectatations
+* The ability to read, create, edit, and delete all the entities
+* The ability to register, login and logout

 a newly created user will have a "Manager" role by default.

-there will be a default created user with an "Admin" role you can log in with the admin user with the following credentials (username: admin123  password: admin@pass)
+There will be a default created user with an "Admin" role You can log in with the admin user with the following credentials (username: admin123  password: admin@pass)